Quantification of observed prior and likelihood information in parametric Bayesian modeling: Important Theoretical Properties of Prior and Likelihood Information

-Typically, the reference prior due to Bernardo and Berger maximizes the average likelihood information which is equivalent to maximizing the mutual information between $Y_{obs}$ and $\theta$.
-This is because:
+Typically, the reference prior maximizes average likelihood information, which is equivalent to maximizing the mutual information between $Y_{obs}$ and $\theta$.
+From this perspective, the likelihood information can be considered the observed mutual information between $Y_{obs}$ and $\theta$.
+Therefore, the relationship between the likelihood information and the mutual information between $Y_{obs}$ and $\theta$ is analogous to the relationship between the observed and expected Fisher information, where the critical distinction between these quantities is that the expected Fisher information is an average over data.
+Furthermore, this property connects the information measure in Definition 1 of \cite{lindley1956} with the likelihood information metric, since both measures yield the mutual information between $Y_{obs}$ and $\theta$ when averaged over $Y_{obs}$.
+Moreover, this demonstrates that observed mutual information is not unique.
+However, in contrast to the information measure in Definition 1 of \cite{lindley1956}, the likelihood information is invariant to 1-1 reparameterization without taking an average over $Y_{obs}$.
+It should be stressed that the information metrics developed within this paper are not averaged over data, but are instead functionally dependent on data.
+Therefore, it is appropriate to refer to them as observed information metrics as opposed to expected ones.

-Where $I(.,.)$ is mutual information.
-From this perspective the likelihood information can be considered the observed mutual information between $Y_{obs}$ and $\theta$.
-Therefore, the relationship between the likelihood information and the mutual information between data $Y_{obs}$ and the parameter of interest $\theta$ in a parametric Bayesian model is analogous to the relationship between the observed and expected Fisher information, where the critical distinction between these quantities is that the expected Fisher information is an average over the data.
-Furthermore, this property connects the information measure in Definition 1 of Lindley (1956) with the likelihood information metric, since both measures yield the mutual information betwen $Y_{obs}$ and $\theta$ when averaged over $Y_{obs}$.
-In contrast to the information measure in Definition 1 of Lindley (1956) the likelihood information is invariant to 1-1 reparameterization without taking an average over $Y_{obs}$.
+Additionally, it should be noted that Lehmann and Casella \cite{lehmann} suggest that the KL-divergence from the posterior to the prior is the information ``between the data and the parameter".
+The perspective taken in this paper is that this is most aptly characterized as the information provided by the likelihood, and, hence, the observed data.

-\subsection{Property 3: In Common Bayesian Models the Prior Information Goes to 0 in Probability as More Data is Collected.}
+What follows is a proof that the prior information goes to zero in probability when the parameter space is finite, the model is correctly specified, and data are generated i.i.d from this model.